oriolfornes/C2H2-ZF/README.md

 - The total number of C2H2-zf domains covered (*i.e.* with atomic coordinates) by a PDB structure is **331**
   - For protein-DNA complex structures, the number is **86**
   - For human, these numbers are **270** and **48**, respectively
-- The total number of PDB protein-DNA complexes covering one or more C2H2-zf domains is **104** (see "PDB protein-DNA complexes of C2H2-zf proteins")
+- The total number of PDB protein-DNA complexes covering one or more C2H2-zf domains is **104** (see "List of protein-DNA complexes of C2H2-zf proteins in the PDB")
   -For human, the number is **62**
 - The total number of C2H2-zf proteins with one or more domains covered by a PDB protein-DNA complex is **19**
   - For human, the number is **11**
 The previous numbers are based on predictions by the PROSITE [zinc finger C2H2 type domain profile](https://prosite.expasy.org/PS50157) and refer to the UniProt reference proteomes of eukaryotes (one protein per gene).
-### PDB protein-DNA complexes of C2H2-zf proteins
+### List of protein-DNA complexes of C2H2-zf proteins in the PDB
 1A1F
 1A1G
 1A1H